wellsilver/EZServer/README.md

 #### Compiling

-Any BAT to EXE converter will work.
+Any BAT to EXE converter will work however you can just run it raw .bat as batch is a "interpretation" language